Walter Isaacson: Positions

 Isaacson is an advisory partner at Perella Weinberg, a financial services firm.
-He is the chairman emeritus of the board of Teach for America and is on the boards of United Airlines, Halliburton Labs, The New Orleans Advocate/Times-Picayune, New Schools New Orleans, Bloomberg Philanthropies, the Rockefeller Foundation, the Carnegie Institution for Science and the Society of American Historians, of which he served as president in 2012.
+He is the chairman emeritus of the board of Teach for America and is on the boards of United Airlines Holdings, Inc., Halliburton Labs, The New Orleans Advocate/Times-Picayune, New Schools New Orleans, Bloomberg Philanthropies, the Rockefeller Foundation, the Carnegie Institution for Science and the Society of American Historians, of which he served as president in 2012.

-In March 2019, Isaacson became the editor-at-large and senior adviser for Arcadia Publishing, where he will be promoting books for the company as well as editing, new strategy development, and partnerships.
+In March 2019, Isaacson became the editor-at-large and senior adviser for Arcadia Publishing, where he was to promote books for the company as well as be involved in editing, new strategy development, and partnerships.

 Isaacson is an Associate of the History of Science Department and a member of the Lowell House Senior Common Room at Harvard University.
-He is also an Honorary Fellow of Pembroke College, Oxford.
+He is also an honorary fellow of Pembroke College, Oxford.
 Walter Isaacson is a special professor of history at Tulane University.
-He teaches the course "The Digital Revolution" every fall and the course "Law and U.S. History" every spring.
+He teaches the course "The Digital Revolution" every spring and the course "Law and U.S. History" every fall.
 His courses often feature prominent guest speakers such as author Michael Lewis, Kickstarter founder Perry Chen, and billionaire businessman James Coulter.
 At Tulane, Isaacson co-chairs the annual New Orleans Book Festival.

 Honors

+In 2023, Isaacson received the National Humanities Medal from President Joe Biden.
+The White House citation of Isaacson's award emphasizes that his "work, words, and wisdom bridge divides between science and the humanities and between opposing philosophies, elevating discourse and our understanding of who we are as a Nation".

 Isaacson's book Steve Jobs, about the life of the entrepreneur, earned Isaacson the 2012 Gerald Loeb Award.

 In 2012, he was selected as one of the Time 100, the magazine's list of the most influential people in the world.
 Isaacson is a fellow of the Royal Society of Arts and was awarded its 2013 Benjamin Franklin Medal.
 He is also a member of the American Academy of Arts and Sciences, the American Philosophical Society and an Honorary Fellow of Pembroke College, Oxford.

 In 2014, the National Endowment for the Humanities selected Isaacson for the Jefferson Lecture, the U.S. federal government's highest honor for achievement in the humanities.
-The title of Isaacson's lecture was "The Intersection of the Humanities and the Sciences."
+The title of Isaacson's lecture was "The Intersection of the Humanities and the Sciences".

 He has honorary degrees from Tufts University, Cooper Union, William & Mary, Franklin University Switzerland, University of New Orleans, University of South Carolina, City University of New York (Hunter College), Pomona College, Lehigh University, Duke University, and Colorado Mountain College, where the Isaacson School of Media and Communications is named after him.
 He was the 2015 recipient of The Nichols-Chancellor's Medal at Vanderbilt University.